Indiibot

 The fix: Set 24-month milestones, not 3-month targets.
 Track leading indicators (engagement, brand recall, repeat purchase rate) rather than just revenue.
 Growth compounds; you just have to stay in the game.

 Brands don't fail because the market doesn't want them.
 They fail because the foundation wasn't built right.
-Get the strategy right, build consistency into everything, validate before you scale, and stay patient.
+Get the strategy right, build consistency into everything, validate before you scale, find your own gap instead of copying, and stay patient.
 The brands that win aren't always the most creative or the best-funded.
 They're the ones that stayed the course.